-There is no better cut of beef than Filet Mignon, and it’s price tag reflects that.
-That is why you will want to make sure you cook this meat just right.
-Whether your preference is blue rare, rare or medium rare, you will love to sink your teeth into this thick cut of beef.
+There is no better cut of beef than Filet Mignon and its’ price tag reflects that.
+That is why you will want to make sure you cook this filet just right.
+Whether your preference is rare or medium rare, you will love to sink your teeth into this thick cut of beef.

 Cooking a Filet Mignon is a great option when entertaining due to the easy preparation and quick cooking method .
 So when you complete this meal with rosemary duchess potatoes, and a fresh vegetable, your guests will be completely impressed, simple yet absolutely delicious.
 A beef gravy is also a nice touch but it isn’t necessary, due to this meat’s perfect flavor on its own.
 I found this meal appeals to most appetites, unless they are vegetarians, of course.